Avengers Endgame - is it BAD?

 Natasha's character arc is excellently portrayed, but Captain America's absence feels contradictory to his character.
 Captain Marvel's appearance, albeit brief, is a tad too snide.

 When the idea of time travel is proposed, they seek Stark's assistance.
 Stark, leading a simple life with Pepper and their daughter, initially declines.
 His reluctance is understandable, but being his genius, he can't resist the allure of a new challenge.
-However, his overnight solution to time travel feels rushed and too convenient.
+However, his overnight solution to time travel feels rushed and far too convenient.

 The second act ushers in a jarring tonal shift, transforming the Hulk into a source of comic relief.
-This was a disappointing development for me, as I had hoped for a moment of glory for the Hulk, especially after Infinity War.
+This was a disappointing development for me, as I had hoped for a moment of payback for the Hulk, especially after Infinity War.

 Thor, conversely, is reduced to a caricature of his former self.
 He's become a drunk and a recluse, weighed down by his failure in Infinity War.
 This could have been a poignant commentary on PTSD and survivor's guilt, but instead, it is made into a farce.